ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

 Getting an Account
 -------------------

 To access Nightingale, your project needs to have a "project group" set up with access to Nightingale, and associated with the various resources that you need to use.
-The project's Principle Investigator (PI) sets up the project group, and the PI's user login account will be the first login accout attached to the project group.
-The PI must have an NCSA Identity
-(username and password) or get one, and request access from Nightingale administrators.
+The project's Principal Investigator (PI) sets up the project group, and the PI's user login account will be the first login account attached to the project group.
+The PI must have an NCSA Identity (username and password) or get one, and request access from Nightingale administrators.
 This page covers that process.

 The project PI will need to follow the process of creating the project group, and themselves go through the training process and be added to the HIPAA Covered Entity.
 Other users on the project will just need to follow the training and Covered Entity process.
 This page covers both processes.

 Create an NCSA Identity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Before requesting Nightingale access, both PIs and individual users need an NCSA identity. **Skip this step if you already have an NCSA identity**; if you do not remember your password, you can reset it on the `NCSA Identity and Access Management webpage <https://identity.ncsa.illinois.edu/>`_.
+Before requesting Nightingale access, both PIs and individual users need an NCSA identity. **Skip this step if you already have an NCSA identity**; if you don't remember your password, you can reset it on the `NCSA Identity and Access Management webpage <https://identity.ncsa.illinois.edu/>`_.

 To create an NCSA identity, go to this `invite link <https://go.ncsa.illinois.edu/ngale_identity>`_ and click the **Register New User and Join** button.

-In addition to creating a new account, this process will automatically enroll you into NCSA's Duo multi-factor
-authentication (https://go.ncsa.illinois.edu/2fa), which is required to log into Nightingale. **This is not the same as the University of Illnois's Duo**.
+In addition to creating a new account, this process will automatically enroll you into NCSA's Duo multi-factor authentication (https://go.ncsa.illinois.edu/2fa), which is required to log into Nightingale. **This is not the same as the University of Illinois' Duo**.
 When you enroll in NCSA Duo, it is **very important** to create and save two backup codes to use in case you lose your Duo device.

-Discuss Your Project With Nightingale Management
+Discuss Your Project with Nightingale Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Individual users do not need to follow this step.**  Before getting your project added to the Nightingale system, a PI will need to discuss your project, its needs, your expectations, and what Nightingale access can get you.
+**Individual users don't need to follow this step.**  Before getting your project added to the Nightingale system, a PI will need to discuss your project, its needs, your expectations, and what Nightingale access can get you.
 To begin that conversation, please fill out the `NCSA XRAS <https://xras-submit.ncsa.illinois.edu/opportunities/531957/requests/new>`_.
 Someone from the Nightingale project will contact you via email within a few days of filling out this form.
 That person will begin the process of creating your project group.

-After your project group is created, Nightingale adminstirators will create your data storage directories and project group name.
+After your project group is created, Nightingale administrators will create your data storage directories and project group name.
 The PI will find out about these steps via email.
-Your group will be assigned an interactive node (shared or exclusive) to log into, and/or if you have batch system access, you will be assigned a "charge account" to assign your jobs to.
+Your group will be assigned an interactive node (shared or exclusive) to log into, and/or if you have batch system access, you'll be assigned a "charge account" to assign your jobs to.

 Being Added to Nightingale Access
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~